This Golden Flame

 I think this book was pretty good.
 I struggled with a few things, but it’s hard to tell if they’re personal issues or problems with the story.
 I’ll explain, but I want to talk about the good stuff first.

 So first, I enjoyed the setting.
-Something about it felt vaguely Roman to me.
+Something about it felt vaguely Roman (oops– it’s based on Ancient Greece, so not Roman!) to me.
 I loved the pirate crew and especially Zara, with her no-nonsense, never-give-up sensibilities.
 I liked the friendship between Karis and Alix, and the way she identified with him and his past as well as her love for her brother.

 All that said, I struggled a bit with Alix’s character.
 In the story, there are giant machines called automatons that have been lying dormant for a long time, and the people holding Karis captive have been studying them, trying to figure out how to get them working again.
 In general, it seems like they have kind of an interactive book that can be used to control them.
 Write a command, and the automaton will execute that command.
 So they’re kind of like robots operated with magic??